Statements from suspects

 - Section 16 or 17 of the Criminal Procedure Act 2010

-your interview with the Gardaí must be electronically recorded.
+your interview with the Gardaí must be electronically recorded, if the necessary equipment is present in the station.
 You can read more about about detention after arrest here.

 What is the procedure for taking statements from suspects?